wappointment/wappointment/README.md

 ## Description

-A powerful and reliable **[appointment booking system](https://wappointment.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)**, packing the simplest appointment booking process for your clients.
+A simple and reliable **[appointment booking system](https://wappointment.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)**, for personal coaches, teachers, therapists and service professionals of all kind.
-The **booking solution for professionals**.
-Get booked 24/7 using our super **user-friendly booking form**.

-Our Appointment booking system is designed for anyone who provide services to customers (personal coach, estate agent, language teachers, therapists,  health professionals, beauty and wellness professionals, fitness professionals, etc...)

 Wappointment is free and will remain **free forever**.

 https://www.youtube.com/watch?v=jUkiyejbuzg

-## Our Booking Calendar's Benefits
+## The Benefits

-### Increase your Bookings
+### Avoid Double Bookings
-Convert visitors into customers with a simple call to action. **Get booked 24/7**, Wappointment is basically a **booking assistant which never sleeps**.

-### Improve Customer Satisfaction
-Because your clients need to book you somehow, make sure their experience is great.
-Wappointment is all about smooth user experience, no questions only certainties.
+Keep your availability updated using our powerful centralized system .
+Your availability gets refreshed whenever something changes in your schedule:

+* when a new client books you
+* when a client cancels his appointment
+* when you manually set time slots during which you are busy or free
+* when a new event gets created on your synched personal calendar (Google Calendar, Ical, Outlook Calendar)

 ### Simplify Your Booking Process
-Our super **user friendly booking widget** gives your clients a quick overview of your availability.
+Our **user friendly booking form** gives your clients a quick overview of your availability, making the booking process a breeze.

 ### Reduce No-Shows
 Your clients receive **appointment confirmations and reminders**.
-You easily define when they receive them.
+Quickly define when and how many of them do they receive (1 day before appointment, 1 hour before appointment).

-### Avoid double bookings
-Our centralize system updates your availability on each action making sure you cannot get booked twice at the same time.

-##  Our Appointment Booking System features
+##  The features
 * Unlimited bookings
 * User-friendly and intuitive interfaces with no coding involved